365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Old furniture that you’ve inherited or acquired that you don’t like

-- Paintings on the wall that you don’t love
+- Paintings and pictures on your walls that you don’t love or like to look at

 - Photos that you don’t love to look at or mean something